RetroPie/RetroPie-Docs/docs/Setting-up-a-Wireless-Ouya-Controller.md

 * First access “RetroArch” through the “RetroPie” menu in EmulationStation.

 * Next choose “Settings” and then “Configuration” and change the “Save Configuration on Exit” to “on”.
 Once this is done, back out to the previous menu.

 ![RetroArch Settings](https://retroresolution.files.wordpress.com/2015/12/retroarch-playstation-libretro-menu-selecting-settings-menu_cropped_640w.png?w=639&h=480)
 ![RetroArch Configuration](https://delightlylinux.files.wordpress.com/2016/02/rgui7.png)

 * Next choose “Input”

 ![RetroArch Input](https://delightlylinux.files.wordpress.com/2016/02/rgui3.png)

 * Next choose “Input User 1 Binds”

 ![RetroArch User 1 Binds](https://delightlylinux.files.wordpress.com/2016/02/rgui4.png)

 * Next use your keyboard/extra controller to help you navigate (until the binds have been set up) and change the inputs as desired.
 Make sure that the “Device Index” is set to “OUYA Game Controller (#1)”.
 I also like to change the “Device Type” to “Retropad w/ Analog” and the “Analog to Digital Type” to “Left Analog” as this allows me to use the left analog stick as a d-pad.
-You will need thevbutton numbers later, so make sure to write down how RetroArch numbers the buttons.
+You will need the button numbers later, so make sure to write down how RetroArch numbers the buttons.
 After configuring the controller make sure to also choose “Save Autoconfig” and then back out to the previous screen.

 ![RetroArch Binds](http://blog.andressm.org/content/images/2014/Jul/Screenshot-2014-07-22-01-40-39.png)

 * Next choose “Input Hotkey Binds” I don’t do much here, but I highly suggest setting the “Save State” and “Load State” to a button.
 The hotkeys are used by pressing the desired hotkey plus the enable hotkey at the same time.
 The hotkeys (including the enable hotkey button) will need some further configuration, but that will happen in another area, for now it is enough to set this part up.

 ![RetroArch Input Hotkey Binds](https://delightlylinux.files.wordpress.com/2016/02/rgui4.png)

 * Finally back out to the main RetroArch menu and choose “Quit RetroArch”